ICB-DCM/pyABC/doc/sge.rst

 -----------

 The pyabc.sge package provides as most important class the :class:`SGE <pyabc.sge.SGE>`.
-It's ``map`` method automatically parallelizes across an SGE/UGE cluster.
+Its ``map`` method automatically parallelizes across an SGE/UGE cluster.
-The SGE class can be used in standalone mode or in comgination with the ABCSMC class (see below :ref:`sge-abcsmc`).
+The SGE class can be used in standalone mode or in combination with the ABCSMC class (see below :ref:`sge-abcsmc`).

 Usage of the parallel package is fairly easy.
-For example
+For example:

 .. code-block:: python